aciccarello/ciccarello.me/posts/reviews/2025-03-27-sd-super-bloom.md

 }
 </style>

-The San Diego Super Bloom are a professional women's ultimate team founded in 2020 that took 3rd place in the 2024 season of the [Western Ultimate League](https://westernultimateleague.com/).
+The San Diego Super Bloom are a women's ultimate team founded in 2020 that took 3rd place in the 2024 season of the [Western Ultimate League](https://westernultimateleague.com/).
 The team operates as a volunteer run non-profit.
-I attended the first home game of the 2025 season vs the Arizona Sidewinders.
+I first attended their 2025 season home opener vs the Arizona Sidewinders.

 ![ultimate players on a football field with ](/assets/img/review-sd-super-bloom-play.jpg){.post-img--wide}